 Why should I use blog feed formats for my website?

-Blog feed formats like RSS and Atom allow for efficient content syndication, automatically updating subscribers about new posts.
+Blog feed formats like RSS and Atom allow efficient content syndication, automatically updating subscribers about new posts.
 This consistent engagement can improve a website’s SEO by signaling fresh content to search engines, potentially increasing visibility and driving traffic.

 Which is the most popular blog feed format?